 Turning it off

-Click on Gmail’s gear icon in the upper right, and you’ll display an interesting new menu item:
+Click on Gmail’s gear icon in the upper right, then click on Customize underneath “Inbox type”.

 The “magic” is right there: “Deselect all categories to go back to your old inbox”.
 Uncheck everything you can.

-Click the gear, click Settings, and then click the Inbox tab:
+Click the gear, click Settings, click See all settings, and then click the Inbox tab:

-If you’re using the “Default” inbox type, then the process is the same: uncheck all of the categories you can and you’ll get your inbox back.
+The process is the same: uncheck all of the categories you can and you’ll get your inbox back.
 Be sure to scroll to the bottom of the Settings page and click Save Changes when you’re done.

 I’m all for change, but I’m also all for choice.
 I’m very grateful that Gmail has made this an optional feature.

 It certainly doesn’t fit the way I handle email.
 I also don’t want to give up control to Gmail to make its bad categorizations.

-But when inboxes are overflowing, I can certainly see that this might well be a useful addition.
+With inboxes overflowing, I could see this might be a useful addition — if it worked.